Find out if you or someone you know is eligible for the participation in the Talking Books Program

 Doctor of medicine, doctor of osteopathy, ophthalmologist, optometrist, psychologist, registered nurse, therapist, or professional staff of hospitals, institutions, and public or welfare agencies (such as an educator, social worker, case worker, counselor, rehabilitation teacher, certified reading specialist, school psychologist, superintendent, or librarian).

 The goal of the program is to provide you with books that you will enjoy reading.
 One of the first things we do with all new patrons is establish your unique patron profile.
-We will use your reading preferences to generate a selection of books for you that will fit your interests and reading needs.
+We will use your reading preferences (likes and dislikes) to generate a selection of books for you that will fit your interests and reading needs.

 Automatic Book Select: